-- Participating in 3 evaluations (up to 60 minute) at a Curtin University lab (parent and child)
+- Participating in 4 evaluations (up to 60 minute) and an interview after the groups have ended at a Curtin University lab (parent and child).

-- Your child attending 16 weeks of either KONTAKT© or Super Chef social program (4-8 children in each group) for an hour and you supporting him/her (participants will be randomly allocated to one group)
+- Your child Attending 16 weeks of KONTAKT©/ART social program (4-8 children in each group) for an hour and you supporting him/her.

 As this program is part of a research study, there will be no costs for attending.